Pfrommer1982/Pfrommer1982/README.md

 ---

-### Current Focus
+### What I’m Working On

-- Advanced AWS services & infrastructure automation
+- End-to-end AWS projects with a focus on clarity and scalability
-- Production-ready ML pipelines
+- Machine learning pipelines from data ingestion to inference
-- Clean, maintainable front-end architectures
+- Clean, understandable code and documentation

 ---